huntdatacenter/docs/docs/administer-science/start-here/index.md

 # Start here

 **Welcome to your new digital lab!
-These pages will give you a quick introduction to some of your possibilities in HUNT Cloud.**
+These pages will give you a quick introduction to some of the concepts and possibilities in HUNT Cloud.**

 <NavigationCards :buttons="$frontmatter.buttons" />